ethercards/ec-site-traits/_traits/114-free-ticket.md

 layout: trait
 ---

-## Free Ticket Creation
+## Free Ticket

 ![icon](/assets/images/trait-icons/{{page.image}})

-This Trait gives you the ability to create a Ticket event on the Ether Cards platform for free.
-This card will have a limit to the number of times it can be used per month.
+This **trait gives you one free ticket to any raffle that takes place on the Ether Cards platform.**

 <small>*Terms and conditions apply.</small>